 Most researchers are bounded by time, money and workforce and because of these limitations, it is almost impossible to randomly sample the entire population and it is often necessary to employ another sampling technique, the non-probability sampling technique.

 In contrast with probability sampling, non-probability sample is not a product of a randomized selection processes.
 Subjects in a non-probability sample are usually selected on the basis of their accessibility or by the purposive personal judgment of the researcher.

-The downside of this is that an unknown proportion of the entire population was not sampled.
+The downside of the non-probablity sampling method is that an unknown proportion of the entire population was not sampled.
 This entails that the sample may or may not represent the entire population accurately.
 Therefore, the results of the research cannot be used in generalizations pertaining to the entire population.

 Convenience sampling is probably the most common of all sampling techniques.
 With convenience sampling, the samples are selected because they are accessible to the researcher.
 Subjects are chosen simply because they are easy to recruit.
 This technique is considered easiest, cheapest and least time consuming.